 Peter and I are nerds so maybe that doesn’t sound like the perfect Halloween to you.
 But, for us, there has never been a more perfect Halloween!

 Back to the point.
 November has just gotten to be so incredibly busy and stressful.
 The only thing keeping me going is the thought of Disneyland at the end of it all.
 Well, that and, of course, my oils.
 I know I talk about oils a lot, but people generally talk about the things that they’re passionate about which is why you’ll find posts about books, food, travel, and oils on my blog.
-Today I’m going to talk about the oils that have helped me get a handle on my stress and anxiety.

 Here are a few oils that I use, not only for stress, but also for my insomnia.
-They’ve really helped me to overcome stress and anxiety in my life.

 Lavender – calming, relaxing, and balancing, both physically and emotionally.
 Lavender has been documented to improve concentration and mental activity.